Nybyen: History and features

 The settlement was founded in 1946-47 for the miners of "mine 2B" (later named Julenissegruva, "Santa Claus Mine"), one of the area's many coal mines.
 During the second half of the 20th century the "New Town" became a notable part of Longyearbyen, with the town's only shop for a period, though commercial activity has moved back down the valley.
-Today its character reflects that of Svalbard's more mixed economy (tourism, research and mining) with two guesthouses (Guesthouse 102 and Spitsbergen Guesthouse) utilising the former miners' barracks, as well as being home to the Svalbard Art Gallery & Craft Centre, and nearby is the Huset restaurant, club and cinema.
+Today its character reflects that of Svalbard's more mixed economy (tourism, research and mining) with two guesthouses (Guesthouse 102 and Coal Miners' Cabin) utilising the former miners' barracks, as well as being home to the Svalbard Art Gallery & Craft Centre, and nearby is the Huset Restaurant, club and cinema.
 Most students at the University Centre in Svalbard (UNIS) lived in six renovated mining barracks in Nybyen.
 However, since the opening of new student housing in the centre of Longyearbyen, the students no longer live here.

 Geography

 Nybyen is situated in the upper part of the Longyear Valley, about 2.5 km uphill from the centre of Longyearbyen, at an altitude of around 100 m.

 Nybyen falls within the community of Longyearbyen (incorporated in 2002) though it is somewhat detached from the town.
 Between the two settlements is the Longyearbyen School.
 Svalbard Airport is 6 km away and there is a shuttle bus between the airport and the guesthouses.
 To the south, is a prominent hill named Sarkofagen ("Sarcophagus") which rises to 513 m.